dcjmf/opencv-js/README.md

 TypeScript is supported (thanks to `mirada`).

-This is a fork of [https://github.com/TechStark/opencv-js](https://github.com/TechStark/opencv-js) and was done so as the opencv.js file had a function in the original code that caused an inline-unsafe csp error to be triggered.
+This is a fork of [https://github.com/TechStark/opencv-js](https://github.com/TechStark/opencv-js) and was done so as the opencv.js file had a function in the original code that caused an inline-unsafe-eval csp error to be triggered.

 # Code Examples